 D1: In the Right Row

-Needed: paper & pen/pencil to write down names.
+Needed: Paper and pen/pencil to write down names.

 - Have at least three people stand or sit in a row where everyone can see them.

 - Discuss who is the first, the last, in the middle, the next one, etc., and count them.

-- Write the names on a paper in the order that they are sitting or standing.
+- Write their names on a paper in the order that they are sitting or standing.

 - Have the three people change places in the row.

 Discuss where they are now.
 Can you see what is changed?

 Who is now the first, etc.?

 - Have the people in the row go back to their original places.

 - Ask the group to check the names on the paper.
 Is the row in the right order?

 - Repeat with different people.